dgroomes/go-playground/README.md

 and the Go community.

 * It's really cool that you can add an import statement and then do `go mod tidy` to add the module as a requirement.
   That's an interesting inversion.
+Normally (in environments like Java) it's up to you to find the dependency and add it to the project model file (`build.gradle` for Gradle, `pom.xml` for Maven).
 * I like the omission of commas in the import statement.
 When the compiler can just as easily make sense of a grammar without commas, in a certain context, then why require commas?
 Bash is comma-less, for example!
 I bet it's hard on the compiler and the IDE and will result in harder to read compiler error messages.
 * GoLand doesn't have an [intention action](https://www.jetbrains.com/help/idea/intention-actions.html) for converting a string to a raw string.
 I'm not sure why.
 Do raw strings work much differently than raw/multiline strings in other languages?
 I use this all the time in Intellij on Kotlin and JavaScript code.
 * I really like that I can name a local variable `_` so that the Go compiler won't complain about an unused variable.
+* I'm not a huge fan of having a `GOPATH`.
+This makes me put all my Go projects in a specific directory (on the `GOPATH`).
+In my case, it's at `~/repos/go` but what I prefer is to put my repos in `~/repos/personal` or `~/repos/opensource`.
+This is a convention that I use to great effect and I take with me as I use different computers.
+The Go toolchain however is forcing its own directory constraint on me.
+So now I have to invent new conventions.
+Should I make `~/repos/go/personal` and `~/repos/go/opensource`?
+Or should I symlink repos from `~/repos/go` into my conventional `~/repos/personal` and `~/repos/opensource`?

 ## Reference